 Bathe With an Ostomy-The Easy Way

 When you talk about bathing with an ostomy I see it as two choices.
-Choice one is considered the easy way to bath with an ostomy.
+Choice one is considered the easy way to bathe with an ostomy.

 You wouldn’t be covering it up with a baggie, or any cover.
 You would be bathing like it wasn’t even there.
-You can get it all wet and wash with soap shampoo etc with out the fear of it being dislodged in the bathtub or your shower.
+You can get it all wet and wash it with soap shampoo etc without the fear of it being dislodged in the bathtub or your shower.

 The Second Choice That I Offer